spences10/mcp-sequentialthinking-qa/README.md

 [MCP Sequential Thinking Server](https://github.com/modelcontextprotocol/servers/blob/main/src/sequentialthinking/index.ts) designed to guide tool usage in QA and verification processes.
-This server helps break down verification tasks into manageable steps and provides recommendations for which MCP tools would be most effective at each stage.
+This server helps break down verification tasks into manageable steps and provides LLM-driven recommendations for which MCP tools would be most effective at each stage.

 A Model Context Protocol (MCP) server that combines sequential thinking with intelligent tool suggestions for QA tasks.
 For each step